macrat/ayd-web-scenario-plugin/README.md

 ### 4. Schedule using Ayd

-You can use web-scenario as a plugin of Ayd for monitoring web services.
+You can use Web-Scenario as a plugin of Ayd for monitoring web services.

 ``` shell
 $ ayd web-scenario:/path/to/scenario.lua